 Take grocery shopping, for example.
 Why am I drawn to Trader Joes when other stores are closer to home and, in some cases, less expensive?
 I shop there because it’s fun.
 I like the experience of helpful staff and tasty food samples that get me to try something new.
 I feel like I’m being ‘taken care of’ while I’m there.
 Why do we stand in line at Starbucks, paying a premium for a product we can make at home for mere pennies?
 Few of us return to Starbucks for the coffee as much as we return for the total experience of perceived added value.
 We are willing to pay for a value-unique experience in the form of product or service excellence.

 We enter a store because we trust we will get what we want or need there.
 We return because that store has exceeded our expectations.
 We are satisfied customers.

 If, according to management guru Peter Drucker, the only valid purpose for any business is to create and satisfy a customer, how do businesses gather feedback to ensure success?

 Toyota service departments leave a thank you card in the car following service, often following up with a telephone call to make sure problems have been resolved.
-Hotels routinely leave short questionnaires in rooms, asking guests to rate their level of satisfaction with staff efficiency, room cleanliness and food quality.
-GoDaddy emails a link to a quick online questionnaire.
-My accounting firm sends a client satisfaction questionnaire complete with a self addressed stamped envelope, asking me to rate their initiative in providing advice, their availability for calls and meetings, the timeliness of their work, and understanding of my concerns.
+Hotels routinely leave short survey questionnaires in rooms, asking guests to rate their level of satisfaction with staff efficiency, room cleanliness and food quality.
+GoDaddy emails a link to a quick online survey.
+My accounting firm sends a client satisfaction survey complete with a self addressed stamped envelope, asking me to rate their initiative in providing advice, their availability for calls and meetings, the timeliness of their work, and understanding of my concerns.

 When seeking feedback, it is vital that businesses be prepared to act on information received and really listen to customers, not just collect data that remains unused.
 Someone must walk the talk.